-The RE leader will monitor the impact of Collective Worship annually and report to the governor for RE.
+The RE leader and the collective worship leader will monitor the impact of Collective Worship annually and report to the governor for RE.

-All teachers are responsible for planning and delivering Collective Worship as shown on the rota on the yearly plan.
+All teachers except NQTs are responsible for planning and delivering Collective Worship as shown on the rota on the yearly plan.
 All teachers are expected to attend daily Collective Worship unless on PPA time.

-The governor for RE is responsible for meeting at least once a year with the RE leader, for discussing Collective Worship strengths and areas for development, and for reporting these to the governing body.
+The governor for RE is responsible for meeting at least once a year with the collective worship leader for discussing Collective Worship strengths and areas for development, and for reporting these to the governing body.